 US Healthcare: Costs

-I wish I could recall the hospital and surgery cost but it was eight years ago.
-I don’t remember how much I was paying for health insurance, either.
-I do know, however, that I wasn’t on Medicare; I was covered by an employee policy provided by IBM; and I paid monthly for a supplemental insurance policy.
-Bottom line, I was well-covered.
+I wish I could recall the hospital and surgery cost eight years ago.
+I don’t remember how much I paid for health insurance.
+I do know, however, that I wasn’t on Medicare; I was covered by an employee policy provided by IBM, and I paid monthly for a supplemental insurance policy.
+The bottom line, I was well covered.

 That means nothing now.
 With the cost of healthcare in the US today, whatever it cost in 2010 wouldn’t be relevant today.